Accent

 Retainers are big bags of money you give to a firm to take your case.
 They are earned the moment they are received and are nonrefundable even if the lawyer quits the next day.
 Firms that require retainers usually bill you for hourly time on top of their retainer requirement.

-Hemmat law does not usually take retainers.
+Hemmat Law does not usually take retainers.

 Trust Deposits